 Luckily for SXSW attendees, they had the honor of hearing Jenkins read his original Oscar acceptance speech.
-You may recall the Warren Beatty erroneously announcing buy Lyrica in uk La La Land as the Best Picture Winner.
+You may recall the Warren Beatty erroneously announcing were to buy Lyrica La La Land as the Best Picture Winner.
 Jenkins’s message?
 Make it personal.

 The main event for many aspiring filmmakers was the Master Class session with filmmaker extraordinaire Spike Lee.
 After the screening of Lee’s current Netflix hit, She’s Gotta Have, the eager audience had an insightful Q&A with the director.
 Spike Lee had no time for excuses as many festival goers insisted on sharing their film career struggles.
 One young filmmaker from a small town outside of Austin lamented the fact that he had limited access to equipment and crew.
 “Do you have a phone?
 Go shoot something.
 Tell a story.”

 After taking over the reins in 2008, SXSW Film Festival Director Janet Pierson has settled in nicely.
 If 2018 was an indicator, the festival is in good hand for years to come.